Liam-Malone/Liam-Malone/README.md

 **Not sure what to include here.**

-I like writing stuff in rust.
+I like writing stuff in rust - working through Luca Palmieri's 'Zero to Production in Rust' and having a lot of fun.

 I have my personal forks, configs and projects up here.